 LLI and LLC.
 Co-licensees for a PAGCOR Casino License in connection with the construction of Emerald Bay, an integrated tourism resort to be located in Mactan Island, Lapu-Lapu, Cebu.
 Construction commenced in December 2017 and upon completion, it will benefit from a 7-year exclusivity period in LapuLapu City.
 On May 6, 2022, PH Travel signed a Term Sheet with Bloomberry Resorts Corporation (BLOOM).
-The term sheet covers the proposed investment of BLOOM into LLI (which wholly owns LLC) and CGLC.
-The term sheet is subject to several conditions to closing including: (a) execution of mutually acceptable definitive agreements; (b) approval of regulators; (c) approval of creditors; (d) completion of audited financial statements; (e) corporate approvals; and (f) cooperation on due diligence, among others.
-Due diligence is currently nearing completion and certain terms and conditions of the transaction, including the method of payment and timing of closing, are in the process of being finalized.
+The Term Sheet covers the proposed investment of BLOOM into LLI (which wholly owns LLC) and CGLC.

 CGLC.
 CGLC currently leases the site on which the Clark Resort will be located from Global Gateway Development Corporation (GGDC).
-The term sheet signed with BLOOM also covers the proposed investment of BLOOM into CGLC.
+The Term Sheet signed with BLOOM also covers the proposed investment of BLOOM into CGLC and LLI.
 On October 5, 2021, CGLC received approval from PAGCOR for its request to voluntarily suspend its Provisional License in connection with the Group's strategic plan to prioritize its current resources towards the completion of Emerald Bay.
 The voluntary suspension shall be effective until further notice.
 Notwithstanding the voluntary suspension, CGLC reserves the right to apply for the lifting of the suspension, subject to the approval of PAGCOR's BOD.
 CGLC may seek to apply for the lifting of the suspension for the reasons of, but not limited to, potential new joint venture partners and/or investors; and improved market conditions.

 DHPC.
 DHPC is the owner of the Donatela Resort & Sanctuary ("Donatela Resort"), a boutique-style, upscale hotel in Tawala, Panglao Island, Bohol.
 DHPC acquired the resort in 2017 and commenced its operations in January 2018.
 The Donatela Resort has upscale villas with pools, a fine-dining restaurant and a wine cellar.
 In October 2021, in a proactive response to preserve the Company's resources and in response to the return of Enhanced Community Quarantine (ECQ) restrictions in the National Capital Region (NCR) and certain adjacent provinces, management decided to temporarily close the property until further reassessment of the situation.
 At that time, existing bookings were cancelled and the expected number of reservations were not achieved.
-With the continuing resumption of both domestic and international flights and the general reopening of the economy, the Company is pursuing plans to re-open Donatela by December 2022.
+With the continuing resumption of both domestic and international flights and the general reopening of the economy, the Company is pursuing plans to re-open Donatela by the fourth quarter of the year.

-The other entities within the Group have no material operations as of September 30, 2022.
+The other entities within the Group have no material operations as of June 30, 2022.